 5. Kenai Fjords National Park

-Kenai Fjords National Park established as a national park in 1980, is located on the Kenai Peninsula in south-central Alaska.
-It is a stunning natural area renowned for its glaciers, fjords, and rich marine life.
-Covering an area of approximately 669,984 acres, the park features the Harding Ice-field, which is the source of at least 38 glaciers, including the prominent Bear Glacier.
+It established as the best national park in 1980, is located on the Kenai Peninsula in south-central Alaska.
+It is a natural area renowned for its rich marine life.
+Covering an area of approximately 669,984 acres, it features the Harding Ice-field, which is the source of at least 38 glaciers, including the prominent Bear Glacier.

 Geography and Features